 In the first year placement takes place within trimester 3 to give you enough time to consolidate your learning undertaken earlier in the year and feel ready to get the most out of your placement experience.
 Your allocated Paramedic Educator will support, mentor and coach you, as well as undertaking your formal assessments during this time.
 This placement will be with either East of England Ambulance Service NHS Trust or London Ambulance Service NHS Trust.

 As a student Paramedic you need to understand your role as part of the wider multidisciplinary team.
 You'll work with Paramedics, emergency medical technicians, emergency care assistants, emergency care practitioners, doctors, nurses, carers, social workers and specialists in their field.
 You’ll gain an understanding of individual scopes of practice and work collaboratively in the best interest of patient care.

 You'll have the chance to experience a significant variety of patient scenarios.
 You can be involved in exciting and challenging situations to learn and practice:

-During your second year you’ll undertake a further ten weeks of placement with the Ambulance Service during which you’ll develop and enhance your clinical practice in line with your learning at university in order to complete the module Clinical Practice in Paramedic Science I.
+During your second year you’ll undertake a further ten weeks of placement with the Ambulance Service during which you’ll develop and enhance your clinical practice in line with your learning at university in order to complete the module Clinical Practice in Paramedic Science 2.

-In your third year you’ll undertake a further ten weeks of placement with the Ambulance Service, achieving the standards required for autonomous practice as a paramedic and completing the module Clinical Practice in Paramedic Science II.
+In your third year you’ll undertake a further ten weeks of placement with the Ambulance Service, achieving the standards required for autonomous practice as a paramedic and completing the module Clinical Practice in Paramedic Science 3.